ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 The new agent is built with a different architecture and has no retro compatibility with the legacy agents.
 However, because all features are available in the new agent, you can still migrate to it.

-Legacy agents are:
+# Am I using a legacy agent?

+You are using a legacy agent if you are using:

-- On NodeJS: agents using `forest-express-sequelize` or `forest-express-mongoose` packages.
+- On NodeJS: Either one of the [forest-express-sequelize](https://github.com/ForestAdmin/forest-express-sequelize) or [forest-express-mongoose](https://github.com/ForestAdmin/forest-express-mongoose) packages.
-- On Rails: agents using `forest_liana` gem.
+- On Rails: the [forest_liana](https://github.com/ForestAdmin/forest-rails) gem.
-- On Python: agents using `django-forestadmin` package.
+- On Python: the [django-forestadmin](https://github.com/ForestAdmin/django-forestadmin) package.
-- On PHP: agents using the `forestadmin/laravel-forestadmin` package.
+- On PHP: the [forestadmin/laravel-forestadmin](https://github.com/ForestAdmin/laravel-forestadmin) package.

-Note that if you are using `forestadmin/laravel-forestadmin`, you may want to wait: our team is hard at work on porting this new agent architecture to PHP (the beta is already open for customers using `Symfony`).
+Note that if you are using `forestadmin/laravel-forestadmin`, you may want to wait: our team is hard at work on porting this new agent architecture to PHP (the beta is already open for customers using [Symfony](https://github.com/ForestAdmin/symfony-forestadmin)).

 # Why migrate?